 Why is my credit card limit lower than the MAS amount?

-Did you realise that your credit card limit is lower than those indicated in the MAS guidelines?
+Did you realise that your credit card limit in Singapor is lower than those indicated in the MAS guidelines?
 This is normal as the limits in the MAS guidelines is the ceiling and not the minimum.
 Hence, banks and licensed moneylenders can offer you any credit limit that is lower.

 In actual fact, they may offer you a lower amount after reviewing your creditworthiness.
 Having a lower credit limit could have the advantage of preventing you from overspending if you have the tendency to do so.